 Today, Tritility Limited has been accredited as a Living Wage Employer.
 Our commitment to this will see Tritility employees receive a minimum hourly wage of £9.00 or £10.55 in London.
 Both rates are significantly higher than the government minimum for over 25s, which currently stands at £7.83 per hour.

-The real Living Wage is the only rate calculated according to the costs of living.
-It provides a voluntary benchmark for employers that wish to ensure their staff earn a wage they can live on, not just the government minimum.
-Since 2011 the Living Wage movement has delivered a pay rise to over 160,000 people and put over £800m extra into the pockets of low paid workers.
+In the North East, nearly a quarter of all jobs (23%) are paying less than the real Living Wage.
+Despite this, Tritility has committed to pay the higher wage, delivering a fair pay for a hard day’s work.
+Currently, the Living Wage is the only rate calculated according to the costs of living.
+It provides a voluntary benchmark for employers that wish for staff to earn better wage rather than the government minimum.
+Since 2011, the movement has delivered a pay rise to over 160,000 people, adding over £800m extra into the pockets of low paid workers.

-“They join thousands of small businesses, as well as household names such as IKEA, Heathrow Airport, Barclays, Chelsea and Everton Football Clubs and many more.
-These businesses recognise that paying the real Living Wage is the mark of a responsible employer and they, like Tritility, believe that a hard day’s work deserves a fair day’s pay.”
+“They join thousands of small businesses, plus household names such as IKEA, Barclays, Chelsea, Everton Football Clubs and many more.
+These businesses recognise that paying a higher wage is the mark of a responsible employer and they, like Tritility, believe that a hard day’s work deserves a fair day’s pay.”

 Notes to Editors

-What about the Government’s national living wage?
+What about the Government’s national wage?

 In July 2015 the Chancellor of the Exchequer announced that the UK Government would introduce a compulsory ‘national living wage’.
 This new government rate is a new minimum wage rate for staff over 25 years old.
 It was introduced in April 2016 and the rate is £7.83 per hour as of April 2018.